Last updated Oct. 22, 2018.

 - Failing to adequately and appropriately respond to a patient’s needs (including signs or symptoms of injury, stroke, or heart attack, for example).

-Nursing home abuse and/or negligence in Ohio typically falls under the umbrella of the Ohio Medical Malpractice Statute.
+Nursing home abuse liability is typically established under the Ohio Medical Malpractice Statute.
 Pursuant to that statute, a healthcare provider working for a nursing home is held to the standard of care of a reasonably prudent health care provider acting under the same or similar circumstances.

 Since the health care provider is also an employee of the nursing home, the nursing home itself (or one or more of the nursing home’s administrators) may face potential liability under Ohio agency law.